 How much does legalisation cost?

-You can find the legalisation fees in the overview of consular fees.
+The cost of legalisation can be found in the overview of consular fees.
 Payments must be made in Canadian dollars.

-If you collect your document in person, or have this done for you, you may pay in cash, by certified cheque, by money order or by credit card (Visa or MasterCard).
+If you collect your document in person, or have someone collect your document for you, the fee may be paid in cash, by certified cheque, by money order or by credit card (Visa or Mastercard).

 Having your documents sent by post

-If you wish, Global Affairs Canada can deliver your document to the embassy in Ottawa, or send it to one of the consulates.
-In this case, when you send your document to Global Affairs you should enclose a separate, sealed envelope, containing your payment (see above), and a letter with your address, phone number and email address, in case we need to contact you.
-The envelope should be addressed to the appropriate Dutch mission.
+If you wish, Global Affairs Canada can deliver your document to the Dutch embassy in Ottawa, or send it to one of the Dutch consulates.
+In this case, when you send your document to Global Affairs Canada you should enclose a separate, sealed envelope, containing your payment (see above) and your address, phone number and email address, in case they need to contact you.
+The envelope should be addressed to the Dutch embassy or consulate.

 The embassy or consulate will aim to complete the legalisation procedure within 5 working days of receiving your complete application.
-We will return your document to you by regular post, free of charge.
-If you would prefer us to send your document by courier, registered post or ‘Xpresspost’, please refer to the mailing instructions.
+We will return your document to you by regular post, free of charge (inside and outside of Canada).
+If you would prefer us to send your document by courier, registered post or Xpresspost, please refer to the mailing instructions.

 Documents issued by the Canadian consulate in Willemstad (Curaçao)

 Documents issued by the Canadian consulate in Willemstad must be legalised by the Foreign Relations Department (DBB) in Willemstad.
-After legalisation, you can use your document in the Netherlands.
+After legalisation, you can use your document in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague

-The Consular Service Centre (CDC) can help Dutch nationals get documents legalised in Canada.
+The Consular Service Centre (CDC) can help Dutch nationals have documents legalised in Canada.